 - Frequently loses or misplaces homework, books, toys, or other items

 - Often leaves his or her seat in situations where sitting quietly is expected

-- Moves around constantly, often runs or climbs inappropriately
+- Moves around constantly often runs or climb inappropriately

 - Talks excessively

 - Has difficulty playing quietly or relaxing

 - Is always “on the go,” as if driven by a motor

 - They May have a quick temper or a “short fuse”